 A. Jurisdiction of the College Student Code shall apply to conduct that occurs on College premises, at College sponsored activities, and to off-campus conduct that may adversely affect the College Community and/or the pursuit of its objectives.
-The Vice President for Student Services shall decide whether the Student Code shall be applied to conduct occurring off-campus, on a case-by-case basis, in his/her sole discretion.
+The Chief Student Services Officer shall decide whether the Student Code shall be applied to conduct occurring off-campus, on a case-by-case basis, in his/her sole discretion.